How to Make Easy Northeastern Woodland Indian Headband

 Answers to Common Questions about Native American Headdresses

-Traditionally, no. Most of these headdresses were never worn by children.
+Did Native American children wear the headdresses on this page?
+Hochunk child's headband | Traditionally, no. Most of these headdresses were never worn by children.
 Native American boys usually began wearing porcupine roaches as teenagers, when they were ready to become warriors.
 Feathered war bonnets, buffalo headdresses, and otter-tail hats were worn by men who were already good warriors and had earned honors.
 Most other Indian masks and headdresses were worn only by adults for special ceremonies or dances.
 Some California Indian girls did wear basket hats, and on the east coast, some children wore headbands (though usually without any feathers in them.)
+Today, Native American children often wear ethnic dance headdresses at powwows and other cultural festivals.
+The most common are beaded headbands like the one this Ho-Chunk child is wearing.
+But in some tribes, even young children wear Indian roaches as dance regalia today. |

 Was there a special kind of Indian headdress used by princesses?

+Mayan queens headdress | Not in the tribes of the U.S. or Canada.
+Almost none of these tribes had royalty the way Europeans did-- a chief's daughter was more like a general's daughter or a governor's daughter than a princess, and she did not wear a crown or other special clothing.
 Many Mexican Indian tribes had royal families, however.
 The wives, sisters, and daughters of Mexican Indian kings and emperors wore feather headdresses adorned with gold, jade, and jewels just like the male members of their families did.
-This is a stone carving of a Mayan queen wearing a royal feather headdress.
+This is a stone carving of a Mayan queen wearing a royal feather headdress. |

 Is it true that Aztec and Mayan headdresses resemble the headdresses of Egyptian pharaohs?